Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

 _heyer@mpi-magdeburg.mpg.de_

+### Much Appreciation towards Julian Lange, Daniel Walke & Max Wolf for their feedbacks and making this Tutorial possible

 ***

  **Do not forget to clone the repository to you GITHUB-DEKSTOP.<br/> This way you will get the folders on your dekstop(with all the datasets and scripts).**